goto-eof/oh_telemetry_collector_load_test/README.md

 npm run all
 ```

-or `npm run kall` for loan the test with a constant number of virtual users.
+or `npm run kall` for loan test with a constant number of virtual users.

 ### Moreover